Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

 In recent years, a huge amount of effort has been devoted to controllable generation from scratch with the strategy of property concatenation.
 Techniques to achieve property concatenation have been developed under popular existing deep generation frameworks, such as adversarial training, variational inference, autoencoder and sequential model.
 For instance, the framework of adversarial training has been borrowed by works that control data generation by conditioning on the auxiliary information \citep{mirza2014conditional}.
-As presented in Figure \ref{fig:prop_concat}(a), several works feed handcrafted properties into the generator of GANs to realize property control on generated data \citep{hu2017toward, prabhumoye2020exploring, xu2019modeling}, which have the objective as follows:
+As presented in Fig. \ref{fig:prop_concat} (a), several works feed handcrafted properties into the generator of GANs to realize property control on generated data \citep{hu2017toward, prabhumoye2020exploring, xu2019modeling}, which have the objective as follows:

 where $D$ and $G$ are discriminator and generator, respectively.
+Based on Eq.~\ref{eq:condgan_gd}, $D$ and $G$ are trained together, in which $G$ is trained conditional on desired properties to produce realistic data by having it compete against $D$ in a game-theoretic framework.
 In addition to feeding properties into the generator, some works also input the properties into the discriminator \citep{hu2017toward, prabhumoye2020exploring, xu2019modeling}.
 In this case the $D(x)$ of the Eq. \ref{eq:condgan_gd} can be rewritten as $D(x\vert c)$ to condition the discrimination process on the properties.

 In addition to training on the adversarial loss, another way to train the objective is to maximize the joint likelihood of data conditional on the target properties based on the variational inference.
 The variational inference is proposed to approximate the intractable posterior density of the latent variables for example, approximate the posterior $p(z\vert x, c)$ when training conditional VAEs that are broadly used for controllable generation from scratch-based frameworks.
-For implementation, several works feed the properties into the decoder of VAEs along with the data representation (Figure \ref{fig:prop_concat}(b)) \citep{kingma2014semi, henter2018deep, tan2020generative}.
+For implementation, several works feed the properties into the decoder of VAEs along with the data representation (Fig. \ref{fig:prop_concat} (b)) \citep{kingma2014semi, henter2018deep, tan2020generative}.
 The objective can be formularized as follows: